Generalization Bounds for Rank-sparse Neural Networks: In-depth Comparison to Existing Works

 Later in~\cite{graf} (Theorem 3.4), the following result was shown\footnote{Note, keeping in line with the convention used for the $\widetilde{O}$ notation in this paper, we interpret $\spectralmaxexpand$ as a constant.
 This implies that the presence of the quantities $C_{i,j})$ in~\cite{graf} introduces a logarithmic dependency in $\spectralmaxexpand^L$ inside the square root.}:

 Note: in~\cite{LongSed}, the regime of interest is that where the spectral norms of the weight matrices approach 1, which explains the appearance of the quantity $\spectralmax$.
 In fact, the quantity appears through an upper bound on the product of spectral norms as $(1+\nu)^L\leq \exp(\nu L)$, thus, the multiplicative factor of $[L \spectralmax]$ can relatively straightforwardly be replaced by $\widetilde{O}(L)$.
 This results in a bound which looks identical to equation~\eqref{eq:paracount} when expressed in $\widetilde{O}$ notation.
 However, the bound in~\cite{graf} presents many other advantages, including applicability to Resnets and much smaller constants and logarithmic factors.
+We also note that~\cite{li2018tighter} provide rank-sensitive bounds for neural networks.
+However, the bounds include a multiplicative factor of the Jacobian of the full network (both outside and inside the logarithmic factors): the bounds will coincide (up to log factors) with our pure parameter counting bounds in the particular case when all the spectral norms of the weights are exactly equal to 1, but behave less favorably in other cases.